enkidevs/curriculum/sql/dql/joins/inner-join.md

 ---
 ## Quiz

-headline: Can you see the match?
+headline: Can you filter one table based on data in another table in SQL?

 question: |

   Consider `pokemon` and `pokemon_species` tables.
 The first one has two columns `height` and `weight`.
 The latter has a boolean valued column `is_baby`.
-Select the query that will get the name, height and width of all pokemons that are babys:
+Select the query that will get the name, height and width of all pokemons that are babies:

 answers:
   - SELECT pokemon_species.name,pokemon.height,pokemon.weight